Coney Island: Transportation

 The three main west–east arteries in the neighborhood are (from north to south) Neptune Avenue, Mermaid Avenue, and Surf Avenue.
 Neptune Avenue becomes Emmons Avenue at Sheepshead Bay, while Surf Avenue becomes Ocean Parkway and then runs north toward Prospect Park.
 The north–south cross streets in Coney Island are numbered, with "West" prepended to their numbers.
 The street numbers run from West 1st Street at Coney Island's eastern border to West 37th Street at the western border, adjacent to Sea Gate.

 Coney Island contains several bicycle paths.
 The Ocean Parkway bicycle path terminates in the neighborhood, while the Shore Parkway bike path (part of the Brooklyn Waterfront Greenway) runs east along Jamaica Bay and west and north along New York Harbor.
-On-street bike lanes are marked in Neptune Avenue and other streets in Coney Island.
+On-street bike lanes are marked on Neptune Avenue and other streets in Coney Island.
 In addition, the Riegelmann Boardwalk is open to cyclists during the daytime, though bicycling hours are restricted during the summer months.